 I don’t think my solution for sidenotes is great just yet.
 I submitted the problem to the Web We Want initiative, where it got a Judge’s Pick and got attention from people at the major browser vendors.
 So maybe, sometime, there will be a native HTML solution!

 Based on reader’s reactions I’ve made some tweaks in the text above.
 In August 2020 Gwern published an overview of sidenote implementations.
 It contains a thorough analysis of challenges and solutions.
-There’s table comparing all solutions they researched, (sidenote: I’m mentioning this because it will be helpful for you to consider other options.
-But also because I feel honuured—Gwern is one of the best indie websites! ) .
+There’s table comparing all solutions they researched, including this one.

 Here’s the example footnote.
 It’s useless without context.
 It may have made sense in print times, but on a website, I don’t see much of a benefit over sidenotes. ↩